Giuseppe Orsi: Career

-Giuseppe Orsi began his career in 1973 at Siai Marchetti, (subsequently incorporated into Agusta) where he was product support director.
+Orsi began his career in 1973 at SIAI-Marchetti, (subsequently incorporated into Agusta) where he was product support director.

 Following the reorganisation of the Agusta companies into a centralised management structure in 1984, he was promoted to the Marketing and Strategies Directorate, where he managed Agusta's international network of sales and representative offices.
 Three years later, he was appointed sales director of Agusta's Aircraft Division with responsibility for worldwide market development, strategy, and negotiation.

 In June 1989, he was elected president and chief executive officer of Agusta Aerospace Corporation (AgustaWestland's North American production plant in Philadelphia) and in January 1994 he joined the reorganised Agusta International Sales Department as senior vice president, government sales and programs.

 In 1997, as deputy general manager of Agusta, he managed the company's presence in the international market and negotiated a joint venture with Bell Helicopters involving Tiltrotor and AB139 helicopters, saying that "Consolidating ownership of the AB139 will provide a single face to the customer, leading to increased sales and greater customer satisfaction related to follow-on support services."

 In 2001, as managing director of marketing and sales, he was part of the Agusta and Westland (AgustaWestland) merger and he subsequently joined the 'Management Committee'.
 A year later he was appointed managing director of Agusta and COO of AgustaWestland's Italian operations.

 In 2001, as managing director of marketing and sales, he was part of the merger of Agusta and Westland into AgustaWestland and subsequently joined the firm's management committee.
 A year later he was appointed managing director of Agusta SpA and COO of AgustaWestland's Italian operations.
 In 2004, he was appointed CEO of AgustaWestland, a post he held until 2011.
 During this period, AgustaWestland experienced significant growth in terms of sales, profit, EBIT, and cash flow.

 In 2011 he was appointed chief executive officer and chairman of Finmeccanica SpA.
 He was made CEO and chairman at a time when Finmeccanica had "endured years of scandal related to allegations of kickbacks, management impropriety and other problems connected to Orsi’s predecessor as CEO, Pier Francesco Guarguaglini, and the political leadership of Italy’s former prime minister, Silvio Berlusconi."
 Although these scandals pre-dated Orsi, he had "not yet escaped taint," according to analysts.
 When Orsi took control of the firm, he sought to restructure it by selling off its "non-core divisions, including energy-engineering-services provider Ansaldo Energia, transportation-technology company Ansaldo STS and train and tram maker AnsaldoBreda."
 Orsi's restructuring plan for Finmeccanica reportedly "harmed his support within the firm.

 In October 2011, Orsi forced the resignation of Lorenzo Borgogni, Finmeccanica's longtime head of external relations, after the latter admitted to interrogators that he had taken millions of euros in bribes from companies that had received Finmeccanica contracts.